KomalJayswal/MessageSource/README.md

 ### Problem Statement

-Create a microservice to throw a validation message from properties file as per the different endpoint called.
+Create a microservice to throw a excption from properties file as per the different endpoint called.

 ### Curl Commands to Validate Bus Ticket Number